DePayFi/public-documentation/docs/payments/integrations/widget.md

 Make sure to forward the payment trace to the [DePay API](/docs/apis/payments/tracking).

-Once the payment has been signed and submitted by the user wallet, the widget will call the configured endpoint to start the payment tracking:
+Once the payment has been signed and submitted by the user wallet, the widget will call the configured endpoint to start the payment tracking.

+This is where the payment tracking starts:

 ```javascript
 POST /track/payments